goharbor/website/docs/administration/log-rotation/_index.md

 weight: 42
 ---

+By default, Harbor tracks all image pull, push, and delete operations performed and keeps a record of these actions in a database.
 Harbor offers the ability to manage audit logs by configuring an audit log retention window and setting a syslog endpoint to forward audit logs.
-By default, Harbor tracks all image pull, push, and delete operations performed and keeps a record of these actions in a database.
-Depending on your usecase, this ma

 ## Schedule Log Purge